 Vietnam is an intriguing country with a unique (and at times, painful) past.
 It is also a country of scenic diversity, incredible food and warm souls.

-It’s a magical place and one that we unreservedly recommend paying a visit to!
+From beautiful Vietnamese beaches to mountain passes, it’s a magical country and one that we unreservedly recommend paying a visit to!

 In this post, we’ve bundled up our two week itinerary through Vietnam and all of the key information you’ll need to help organise your visit.